top of page

 William Street to Murray Street Mall Laneway (near McDonalds)

+Then finish off with the magnificent murals in the laneway behind McDonalds.
 This more recent site features colourful indigenous themed artwork Gooloogoolup by Jade Dolman which represents the original Perth swamps located here prior to development.
 The other side of the laneway features Nathan Hoyle's Run Through and the back wall has a nature inspired work by Kyle Hughes-Odgers.
 The laneway leading to Murray Street Mall will take you past Waargyl, the Rainbow Serpent.

 Apologies for this blog being a bit messy but the murals are in every nook and cranny so it is hard to create a trail that doesn't backtrack and divert so I thought it best to arrange the murals in the area in which you can find them so that you can pick a few locations and explore.
-Further murals and artworks can be found at Elizabeth Quay and in Northbridge or head to my Art and About blog which provides links for mural and public art trails across the metro area.
-The map below shows the main concentration of murals in the CBD area.

 To read more blogs go to: